sts10/sts10.github.io/_posts/2022-11-10-mastodon-two-factor-authentication.markdown

 ![QR code and text codes exposed](/img/mastodon-two-factor/5-2fa-codes.png)

 We want to scan this QR code into your authenticator app.
 Get out your mobile device and open your authenticator app.Depending on the app, you'll need to tap a button to add a new account via scanning a QR code.
 Hold your phone up to the computer monitor, framing the QR code with your camera.
 Your authenticator app should add your Mastodon account and display a 6-digit number (called a "token") that changes every 30 seconds.
-(Optionally, you can store the text secret somewhere safe, like a piece of paper or a password manager.)
+(Optionally, you can store the text secret somewhere safe, like a piece of paper.)

 Enter the current 6-digit token and click ENABLE to continue.